dmitrynovik/ng-code-challenge/README.md

 2. A test of the above service: [product-service.spec.ts](https://github.com/dmitrynovik/ng-code-challenge/blob/master/client/src/app/services/product-service.spec.ts)

 ## TODO or "what you would improve"
-- Add tests for the server side: `get('/temperature/:id'` - ran out of time
+Add a test for the server side: `get('/temperature/:id'` - ran out of time

 ## Questions
 Not so much.